-If you’re out there looking for the best diamond for your money, then please contact me and let me know your budget and what you’re looking for.
-I’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.
+If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
+We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.

 As long as you follow our guidelines, there is no reason to overpay for color.
 Take a look at this I color diamond compared to this G color.
 Once mounted, these diamonds will look identical color-wise.
 Without sacrificing any visual quality, you are saving 17% on the diamond.

-(This article is about the color scale that describes white diamonds.
-If, however, you’re looking for information on fancy color diamonds, then see the series of articles under the appropriate heading in the menu bar.)
+This article is about the color scale that describes white diamonds.
+If, however, you’re looking for information on fancy color diamonds, then see the series of articles under the appropriate heading in the menu bar.